lenelise/django/mysecondproject/README.md

 - download your expenses as csv
     - filter on month/year/other
 - I guess I need to add some front end stuff at some point :alien:
+- Logging of some sort: added for expenses, income and export, not users.

 ## API's and restrictions:
 All API's can be found on `base_url/swagger`.
 Be aware of the fact that we have not done much to customize this page (yet).
 The documentation is made using [Yet another swagger generator.](https://drf-yasg.readthedocs.io/en/stable/readme.html#quickstart)